ChristopherWilks/megadepth/README.md

 megadepth SRR1258218.bw
 ```

-## BAM processing
+## BAM/CRAM processing
-While megadepth doesn't require a BAM index file (typically `<prefix>.bam.idx`) to run, it *does* require that the input BAM be sorted by chromosome at least.
+While megadepth doesn't require a BAM/CRAM index file (typically `<prefix>.bam.bai` or `<prefix>.bam.crai`) to run, it *does* require that the input BAM be sorted by chromosome at least.
 This is because megadepth allocates a per-base counts array across the entirety of the current chromosome before processing the alignments from that chromosome.
 If reads alignments are not grouped by chromosome in the BAM, undefined behavior will occur including massive slow downs and/or memory allocations.

+A BAM/CRAM index file is recommended for best performance on sparse regions when `--annotation <regions.bed>` is used.

+If a CRAM file is being processed, the reference FASTA may be retrieved from an external webserver (default) or specified with `--fasta /path/to/reference.fa`.

 ```
 megadepth /path/to/bamfile --threads <num_threads> --bigwig --auc --annotation <annotated_intervals.bed> --prefix <output_file_prefix>